Brennall/HFH-SRD/Chapter02.md

 The languages available to characters include the demi-human languages (Elven, Dwarven, Gnomish, and Halfling) and the various beastmen dialects (e.g. Orc, Goblin).
 At the Judge’s discretion, player characters may also begin play knowing ancient or archaic tongues, or exotic languages such as Draconic (the language of dragons).
 The specific languages available will depend on the campaign setting.

-Wisdom: A combination of intuition, willpower and common sense.
+**Wisdom**: A combination of intuition, willpower and common sense.
 Wisdom is a prime requisite for bladedancers, clerics, and dwarven craftpriests.
 The Wisdom bonus or penalty applies to saving throws caused by spells or magic items.
 This would include, e.g., a save versus Blast against a fireball or a save versus Death from a finger of death, but not a save versus Petrification against a medusa’s gaze.

-Dexterity: This ability measures the character's quickness and balance as well as his aptitude with tools.
+**Dexterity**: This ability measures the character's quickness and balance as well as his aptitude with tools.
 Dexterity is a prime requisite for assassins, bards, bladedancers, elven nightblades, explorers, and thieves.
 A character’s Dexterity bonus or penalty is applied to his attack throws with missile weapons, Armor Class value, and Initiative die rolls.

-Constitution: Constitution is a combination of general health and vitality.
+**Constitution**: Constitution is a combination of general health and vitality.
 Apply the Constitution bonus or penalty to each Hit Die rolled by the character.
 Note that a penalty here cannot reduce any Hit Die roll to less than 1 point.

-Charisma: This is the ability to influence or even lead people; those with high Charisma are well-liked, or at least highly respected.
+**Charisma**: This is the ability to influence or even lead people; those with high Charisma are well-liked, or at least highly respected.
 Charisma is a prime requisite for bards.
 Apply the Charisma bonus or penalty to the character’s reaction rolls.
 Charisma also determines the maximum number of henchmen the character may employ, and modifies their morale.
 The number of henchmen a character may hire is equal to 4 plus the Charisma bonus or penalty (and therefore ranges from 1 to 7); the average morale of any such henchmen will be 0, modified by the character’s Charisma bonus or penalty.

 ### Classes and Ability Scores